 - They were still in the depths of the Great Depression, but there was light at the end of their long hard road of austerity.

-- For a high school graduation present, she bought him the Kodak Brownie camera he had always wanted.
+- For a high school graduation present in 1938, she bought him the Kodak Brownie camera he had wanted for years.

 - Vincent was seriously considering photography as one of several artistic mediums and career choices.

 - He photographed animals at the zoo, birds in the park, and people at the shore, to produce his study drawings.

 Vincent's H.S. art teacher helped him create a portfolio to apply for a scholarship to Hartford Art School,

 In the spring of 1938 he was invited to interview for admission to the school at the Wadsworth Atheneum.